Scheduling and Fee Policies

 Fees:

-Once we begin working together I typically see clients once a week or once every two weeks for a 50-minute session.
 The duration of your treatment and the frequency of your sessions will depend on the nature of your concerns and your individual needs.
 An initial free 15-minute phone consultation is available for new clients.

-My cancellation policy is 24-hours advance notice to avoid incurring a fee.
+Our cancellation policy is 24-hours advance notice to avoid incurring a fee.

 - If you cancel an appointment for any reason with less than 24 hours notice, you will be responsible for paying the full fee.